-My writing has been called "powerful," "indispensable," and "life-changing" (and not just by my mother).
+My work has been called "powerful," "indispensable," and "life-changing" (and not just by my mother).
 I've been featured in The Washington Post, BuzzFeed, and Medium.

-I've done the high school English teacher thing (after having watched "Dead Poets Society" somewhere between 10 and 800 times), acquired and edited books, and written basically every type of copy imaginable, from annual reports for a military medical foundation to ad campaigns for a men's underwear brand.
-(Yes, I did just say "men's underwear."
+I trained as a high school English teacher (after having watched "Dead Poets Society" about 800 times), then I acquired and edited books for a few different publisher, and worked in corporate communications.
+I've written basically every type of copy imaginable, from annual reports for a military medical foundation to ad campaigns for a men's underwear brand.
+(Yes, men's underwear.
 The irony does not escape me.)

-I've written heartfelt pieces that have found only small audiences, educational blog posts that have been shared thousands of times, and a book that's about to be in its third edition.
-I've published a lot of non-fiction, but fiction was always my first love and in the last few years I've rededicated myself it.
+I've written heartfelt stories that have found small audiences, blog posts that have been shared thousands of times, and a book that's about to be in its third edition.

-I've taught classes to handfuls of people and performed true stories in front of hundreds.
+I've taught classes to handfuls of people, and performed stories in front of hundreds.
 This is one of my favorites:

-Also, I read obsessively about writing and am always working to be a better writer.
+Also, I read obsessively about writing, speaking, and spirituality and am always working to be a better communicator, myself.
+As my wife, Mala, says, what you're here to teach is what you're here to learn.

 This is Mala,